 66 Fleet St

-There's a new bar in town: The Ruby Rogue is a slightly more posh option than the other three Irish pubs above, which recently opened upstairs at The Alfred Tennyson pub in Knightsbridge.
+There's a new bar in town: The Ruby Rogue is a slightly more posh option, which recently opened upstairs at The Alfred Tennyson pub in Knightsbridge (pictured above).
 The Ruby Rogue serves tradtionally Irish food alongside beers, wines and cocktails and there's lots of live music planned for St Patrick's Day weekend.
 It's only open from Fridays to Sundays, so this bar is clearly a good-time party place.

 10 Motcomb St